jfmartinz/ResourceHub/Web Development/readme.md

       <tr>
         <td><a href="https://optymize.io/blog/top-4-ruby-on-rails-projects-ideas-for-beginners-to-get-started/">Project Ideas for Beginners</a></td>
         <td>
-          Top 4 Ruby On Rails Projects For Beginners -The first classic exercise is to build a blog using RoR.
+          Check out the top 4 Ruby On Rails Projects For Beginners -The first classic exercise is to build a blog using RoR.
               -Build a simple product catalogue and shopping cart using RoR.
               -Creating an object-oriented quiz game using RoR.